A Happy Home: Creating the Ideal Sparkling Gourami Habitat

 Habitat in the wild

-The sparkling gourami, scientific name Trichopsis pumila, is a species of small, colorful freshwater fish belonging to the gourami family (Osphronemidae).
-These fish are native to the slow-moving and still waters of Southeast Asia, including countries like Thailand, Cambodia, and Vietnam.
-In the wild, they inhabit slow-moving or still waters such as small streams, ponds, marshes, and flooded areas with dense vegetation.
-Their natural habitat consists of warm, shallow waters with plenty of aquatic plants and submerged vegetation.
+The sparkling gourami, scientifically known as Trichopsis pumila, is a small, colorful freshwater fish that belongs to the gourami family (Osphronemidae).
+This charming species is native to the warm, slow-moving waters of Southeast Asia, specifically in countries like Thailand, Cambodia, and Vietnam.
+In its natural habitat, the sparkling gourami thrives in small streams, ponds, marshes, and flooded areas characterized by dense vegetation and warm, shallow waters.

 Description